illmade/streamlearn/README.md

 I was interested in using Kafka as the head of a continuous application environment: all events writing to kafka first and everything else reacting.
-This was something I had seen as idea but without much in the way of implementation.
+This was something I had seen as an idea but without much in the way of implementation.

 So here we create a minimal nodejs-express app.
 To connect to kafka we use